Legal Blog

 2. K1389 – Extension of Review Period for Common Interest Community Resale Certificate Addendum.

-• The contents of the form have been combined into one section, since there is only one right of cancellation no matter how many common interest communities the property is subject to.
+• Tip: There is only one right of cancellation no matter how many common interest communities the property is subject to.
 For example, if the lot is located in Reston, it may be part of a Cluster and also the Master Reston Association.
 The recission period begins upon delivery of the second resale certificate, whichever it may be.

 • Reminder: “Common interest community” is an umbrella term for HOAs and condos.